 Marketers had reverse-engineered Google's ranking algorithm and eventually overdid it to be on the top of the SERPs.

 Google identified many of the link manipulations they discovered on the search engine, and several sites were punished as a result.

 However, the Google Penguin Update set up metric parameters and targeted the abuse of anchor text as a ranking factor with a much more sophisticated algorithm.

 Google uses anchor text and backlinks to determine if a website has been over-optimized.

 Google Penguin specifically targeted websites that had too much exact-match anchor text.

-Keep this in mind: before Penguin, people overdid it, but there are now safeguards in place to prevent this going forward.
+Nonetheless, keep this in mind: before Penguin, people overdid it, but there are now safeguards in place to prevent this going forward.
 So, getting a little bit of everything is OK.

 As one of the best examples on the Internet, look at Wikipedia.

-They do a phenomenal job of internal linking and they always have really good, descriptive anchor text.
+They do a phenomenal job of internal linking, and they always have really good descriptive anchor text.